Family Houses

 The Dower House with castellated wings — now the present day Castle.

 In 1894 a substantial mortgage, raised some years previously on the estate by her father, was 'called in' and Geraldine was unable to find the capital to pay it off, despite seeking assistance from other members of the family.
 Consequently, The Castle and estate were put up for auction on 25 June 1897 and most of the estate was sold, whilst The Castle itself and surrounding land was bought by Charles Loftus Townshend [5C01] for a reputed sum of £14,000.
 The houses in the village on the north side of the road leading up the hill from The Castle were retained by the family, which they continue to own and use to this day.
-Because of the entailment, ownership of The Castle had to revert to the younger Maurice FitzGerald Townshend, on repayment of the loan, and in the early 1900's he regained possession of it, having repaid Charles Loftus.
+Because of the entailment, ownership of The Castle had to revert to the younger Maurice FitzGerald Townshend, and in the early 1900's he regained possession of it, having repaid his distant kinsman Charles Loftus Townshend.

 On the death of Maurice in 1948 The Castle passed to his only child, Rose-Marie Townshend [269], who in turn left it to her daughter Anne-Marie Cochrane Townshend [273].